AkioSarkiz/manga-collector/README.md

 ### How to use

-This package contains example of code that you can use and modify.
+This package contains examples of code that you can use and modify.
 They are located in `examples` folder.

 Here is simple example how you can use that package